wzever/wzever.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👨🏻‍💻 About Me
-I am currently a first-year master student at the School of Computer Science, Shanghai Jiao Tong University [(上海交通大学计算机学院)](https://www.cs.sjtu.edu.cn).
+I am currently a second-year master student at the [School of Computer Science, Shanghai Jiao Tong University (上海交通大学计算机学院)](https://www.cs.sjtu.edu.cn).
 I have been a member of [ReThinkLab](https://github.com/Thinklab-SJTU) since 2022 and supervised by [Prof. Junchi Yan (严骏驰)](https://thinklab.sjtu.edu.cn) who leads the lab.
 I obtained my Bachelor of Engineering Degree from the Department of Computer Science and Engineering (IEEE Honors Class) of SJTU in 2024.
 My recent research interests include (general-purpose) neural combinatorial optimization, generative models (esp. for discrete optimization), and broader fields of machine learning on graphs.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->